MacKentoch/reactWeather/README.md

 After balancing between SublimeText and VSCode I better use Atom.

-When developing in ReactJS (*not only ReactJS by the way*) even without installing facebook Nuclide I feel like I have all tools I need.
+When developing in ReactJS (*not only ReactJS by the way*) even without installing Facebook Nuclide I feel like I have all tools I need.

 The most amazing package that makes the difference is `terminal plus` = integrated terminal in Atom.